SurajNath-sys/SurajNath-sys/README.md

 GOALS

-1.Strengthen my fundamentals in Java programming.
+1. Strengthen my fundamentals in Java programming.

-2.Build more real-world and beginner-friendly projects.
+2. Build more real-world and beginner-friendly projects.

-3.Learn Data Structures and Algorithms.
+3. Learn Data Structures and Algorithms.

-4.Improve problem-solving and coding skills.
+4. Improve problem-solving and coding skills.

-5.Create a strong portfolio for software development roles.
+5. Create a strong portfolio for software development roles.

-6.Secure a good job in the tech industry.
+6. Secure a good job in the tech industry.